 - Campus Security Authority Training this training is for those members of the campus community that are designated as CSA's.
-It outlines reporting requirements and responsibilities. - Personal Protection During a Crisis The Active Shooter program is based on a discussion format followed by the video "Lightning Strikes Shots Fired on Campus."
-It is presented to faculty, staff, students, and other organizations on campus. - RAD: Rape Aggression Defense Training this is a nine-hour program designed to teach the student strategies and techniques to stay safe.

-Opiate Awareness Training - this program teaches the student to identify those who may be using opiates and how to respond to opiate emergencies.

-Ride-Along Program - all students are welcome to ride-along with a member of the University Police Department to see firsthand how UP responds to a variety of college issues.
+It outlines reporting requirements and responsibilities. - Civilian Response to Active Shooter Events (CRASE) - Opiate Awareness Training this program teaches the student to identify those who may be using opiates and how to respond to opiate emergencies. - Ride-Along Program all students are welcome to ride-along with a member of the University Police Department to see first-hand how UP responds to a variety of college issues.